SalishSeaCast/SalishSeaNowcast/docs/workers.rst

-If a worker function encounters an expected error condition (a file download failure or timeout, for example) it should send a message to the logging system via :py:meth:`logger.critical` and raise a :py:exc:`salishsea_tools.nowcast.lib.WorkerError` exception.
+If a worker function encounters an expected error condition (a file download failure or timeout, for example) it should send a message to the logging system via :py:meth:`logger.critical` and raise a :py:exc:`nowcast.lib.WorkerError` exception.
 Here is an example that handles an empty downloaded file in the :py:mod:`download_weather` worker:

 .. code-block:: python